EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 In order for a communication session to provide forward secrecy, the communicating parties can run an Elliptic Curve Diffie-Hellman (ECDH) key exchange protocol with ephemeral keys, from which shared key material can be derived.
 This document specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a mutually authenticated key exchange protocol providing perfect forward secrecy and identity protection.
 EDHOC uses CBOR and COSE, allowing reuse of existing libraries.
 Authentication is based on credentials established out of band, e.g. from a trusted third party, such as an Authorization Server as specified by {{I-D.ietf-ace-oauth-authz}}.
 EDHOC supports authentication using pre-shared keys (PSK), raw public keys (RPK), and certificates.
 After successful completion of the EDHOC protocol, application keys and other application specific data can be derived using the EDHOC-Exporter interface.
 Note that this document focuses on authentication and key establishment: for integration with authorization of resource access, refer to {{I-D.ietf-ace-oscore-profile}}.

 EDHOC is designed to work in highly constrained scenarios making it especially suitable for network technologies such as NB-IoT, 6TiSCH {{I-D.ietf-6tisch-dtsecurity-zerotouch-join}}, and LoRaWAN {{LoRa1}}{{LoRa2}}.
-Compared to the TLS 1.3 handshake with ECDH {{I-D.ietf-tls-tls13}}, the number of bytes in EDHOC is approximately 1/3 when PSK authentication is used and approximately 1/2 when RPK authentication is used, see {{app-sizes}}.
+Compared to the TLS 1.3 handshake with ECDH {{I-D.ietf-tls-tls13}}, the number of bytes in EDHOC is approximately 1/3 when PSK authentication is used and approximately 1/2 when RPK authentication is used, see {{sizes}}.

 The ECDH exchange and the key derivation follow {{SIGMA}}, NIST SP-800-56a {{SP-800-56a}}, and HKDF {{RFC5869}}.
 CBOR {{RFC7049}} and COSE {{RFC8152}} are used to implement these standards.